 - Keep the event exciting and relevant.
 Outline what you will be discussing during the event, and in what order.
 Make it clear that people will leave with actionable advice and recommendations.
-Engage your audience since the beginning they join the event.
+Engage your audience from the beginning they join the event.
 Also as webinars are quite the new things, that got way more traction during COVID19 pandemic so you should explain to the audience how the technology works.

 - Make sure the event is interactive.
 Upload a PowerPoint or Prezi presentation, share a video, navigate through the website to engage attendees.
 Use slides to illustrate your points, not as a visual crutch—and don’t simply read content from the deck.
-Also consider allowing participants to ask questions during the event itself, rather than during a specific time period at the end.
+Also consider allowing participants to ask questions during the event itself, rather than during a specific time period in the end.

 Webinars for eCommerce Example